1. A Notebook Computer (required)

 A printer is not needed.
 Students have the ability to send print jobs to a number of printers across the campus.
 Students are provided with annual printing “allowances”.

 We recommend that you bring a surge-protector power strip for your residence hall room.
-A coaxial cable is needed to connect your television to the cable jack in your room.
 Consider bringing a cable lock for your notebook, and taking advantage of the engraving service offered by Wooster’s Security and Protective Services department once you’re on campus.